Winter is a magical season to explore Copenhagen, Denmark’s charming capital city.

 Additionally, this season brings about a lesser influx of tourists to popular attractions, giving you a chance to explore and enjoy them more calmly and intimately.
 Copenhagen winter activities are also endless: you can try ice skating, skiing, and even dipping into the icy waters of the Copenhagen harbor.

-So, as long as you’re warmly dressed and well-equipped, you’ll spend a wonderful time in Copenhagen in the winter.
+So, as long as you’re warmly dressed and well-equipped, you’ll have a wonderful time in Copenhagen, one of the best places to go in Europe in the winter.

 To get around Copenhagen, I recommend taking either the City Pass or the Copenhagen Card.
 If you intend to visit several attractions, the Copenhagen Card would be the most cost-effective option as it offers free access to public transport & 80+ attractions.